zzehli/study-notes/ml/ml.md

     3) define evaluation methods and data
         * When logprobs are available, use them.
 Logprobs can be used to measure how confident a model is about a generated token
         * annotate eval data, which can be reused to create instruction data
+### Chapter 5, Prompt Engineering
+* in-context learning: teach a model to learn through examples in the prompt
+    * each example is called a *shot*, learning from examples are called *few-shot* learning
+* system prompt and user prompt
+    * system prompt and user prompt are combined into the input of the model
+    * models are trained to prioritize system prompts
+* prompts and context lengths are different things (unclear)
+    * prompts are input into the model and context is the information available to the model
+    * context length is crucial
+* best practices
+    * clear and explicit instructions
+        * ask the prompt to adopt a persona
+        * provide examples
+        * specify output format
+    * provide sufficient context through context construction (RAG, web search)
+        * sometimes it's desirable to restrict model's knowledge to its context (npc in games); but this is not guaranteed, pretraining data might leak into responses
+    * break down complex tasks to subtasks
+        * support bot: 1. intent classification 2. generate response based on intent
+        * prompt decomposition has tradeoffs (observability, concurrency vs cost)
+    * chain of thought (CoT): ask a model to think step by step
+        * first prompt technique to works well across models
+        * self-critique asks a model to evaluate its own response
+    * iterate, version your prompts
+    * prompt engineer tools: Open Prompt, DSPy, TextGrad
+        * some use AI to generate prompts
+        * additional cost due to hidden model calls
+    * organize and version prompts
+        * put prompts in a separate file, wrap them in a class object to store metadata
+        * consider separate codebase with prompts, since prompts might not update with the code at the same pace
+* security: prompt extraction, prompt injection, information extraction
 ## [Flow Engineering](https://www.youtube.com/watch?v=YpoK2L1EeJc)
 * instead of calling LLMs once, applications usually need to call them multiple times
 * design environment, eg. at Ford, the craftsmanship is in the workbench itself